 When I was a child my family did not celebrate Halloween.
 We would lock up our animals and pray that some cult or prankster wouldn't get ahold of them and torture them for the glory of the evil one.
 We would sometimes leave the house and go eat dinner out to avoid the bombardment of costumed kids incessantly beating at the door demanding candy.
 Sometimes we would turn out all the lights and watch a movie, but they would come anyway and shine flashlights in our windows and beat on the door for a long time.
 It scared us kids to have our home assaulted that way.
 I never slept well that night.

 When my husband was a child his family did celebrate Halloween.
 He has two older brothers.
-They dressed as scary and evil things and went trick or treating.
+They dressed in costume and went trick or treating.
 His family never gave any thought to it, just thought of it as harmless and did it because they'd always done it and it was fun.
 My husband was raised in church, good Christian boys from a good Christian family.
 His family still thinks of it as harmless fun but my husband has now, as an adult, been convicted against celebrating it.

 Did I ever feel deprived by not being allowed to go Trick or Treating?